Kevinqian0501/python_books/financial_books/Technical_Analysis_for_Dummies.md

+“our goal as a technical trader is to identify what the crowd is doing and take advantage of it”

 ### Here are a few tidbits that may answer some questions before you jump in

 * “The point of technical analysis is to help you observe prices in a new way and to make trading decisions based on reasonable expectations about where “the market” is going to take the price.”